 - So the attorney knows when the client and attorney are on tape.

-Be Careful, You May Be Revealing Strategy.
+Be Careful.
+You May Be Revealing the Strategy

 - Your attorney should demand to see the video recording specialist’s credentials.

 Sometimes the defense will invite you to lunch in that same room with your client.
 So even during recorded breaks, you’re likely on tape.
 Imagine having snippets of that tape used against you.
 No thanks.

 Often, defendants will leave the camera rolling even when the parties are not taking testimony.
-For example, sometimes, the parties will break for lunch, and defense counsel will invite the plaintiff and their counsel to have lunch in their surveilled room.
-Beware, even if it’s not legal, you are probably being taped.
-And it’s your fault.
+For example, the parties will sometimes break for lunch, and the defense counsel will invite the plaintiff and counsel to eat in their surveilled room.
+Beware, even if it’s not legal, you are probably on tape, and it’s your fault.